-Visual Studio Connected Services enables developers to easily connect and integrate with several services.
-We have seen several connected services including Application Insights, Azure Storage, Mobile services etc. Similarly, you can connect Azure Cosmos DB accounts from Visual Studio using the connected services.
-Visual Studio Connected Services allows adding Cosmos DB account to your project and start building application quickly.
+Visual Studio Connected Services for Cosmos DB enables developers to easily connect and integrate with Cosmos DB.
+We have seen several connected services including Application Insights, Azure Storage and also for Mobile services.
+Similarly, you can connect Azure Cosmos DB accounts from Visual Studio using the Visual Studio Connected Services for Cosmos DB.
+Visual Studio Connected Services allows adding Cosmos DB account to your project and start building an application quickly.

 Through the connected service, you can quickly create and query document.
-You can also create an Azure Cosmos DB account in Connected Service tool.
-To connect Azure Cosmos DB with your Visual Studio project
+Also, you can create an Azure Cosmos DB account in Connected Service tool.
+First of all, to connect Azure Cosmos DB with your Visual Studio project

 - Create a new project / open an existing project in Visual Studio.

 - Select the Connected Services option by right clicking on References -> Connected Services